 There are several projects ongoing in my research group.

-1. We are investigating the stability, metabolism and reactivity of lignans.
-We have observed that di-catechol lignans can undergo intramolecular cycclizations under oxidizing conditions to form dibenzocyclooctadienes.
-We are continuing to prepare lignan analogues in an effort to better understand the effect that substituents play on stabililty.
+1. We are investigating the stability, metabolism and reactivity of polyphenols.
+We have observed that di-catechol lignans and diphenylethanes can undergo intramolecular cyclizations under oxidizing conditions to form dibenzocyclooctadienes and dibenzocyclohexadienes.
+We are continuing to prepare analogues in an effort to better understand the effect that substituents play on stability, reactivity and metabolism.

-2. We have prepared a number of novel dimer analogues designed to interact with alpha-synuclein, a protein involved in the pathophysiology of Parkinson's Dosease.
-In collaboration with Dr. Jeremy Lee (Biochemistry) we continue to design and prepare additional dimers to improve alpha-synuclein binding properties.
+2. We have prepared a number of novel bifunctional analogues designed to interact with alpha-synuclein, a protein involved in the pathophysiology of Parkinson's Disease and are investigating their in vitro hepatic metabolism.
+We continue to design and prepare additional dimers to improve alpha-synuclein binding properties.

-3. We are designing synthetic pathways to prepare 18F-labelled compounds as Positron Emission Tomography imaging probes for both the lignans and dimer compounds.
+3. We are designing synthetic pathways to prepare 18F-labelled compounds as Positron Emission Tomography imaging probes for the bifunctional compounds.
+We are also designing photoaffinity labelling probes to investigate ligand interactions with alpha-synuclein.

 Current Group Members